American expat in France

 If you’re a fan of Sex and the City, do you remember the loneliness Carrie felt when she moved to Paris?
 While the scenes are exaggerated for entertainment purposes, her struggle to adjust to living as an expat is very relatable to foreigners moving to a new country without knowing the language or having a community to join.

-To help you get acclimated, take a look at our guide to managing challenges and adjusting to living in a new country as an expat.
+To help you get acclimated, take a look at our expat depression guide to managing challenges and adjusting to living in a new country.
 You can also find affordable professional support with BetterHelp.
 Use She Hit Refresh’s code for a 10% discount off your first month.

-If you need some tips on how to make friends abroad, we’ve got some tips to help you get started!
+If you need help on how to make friends abroad, we’ve got some tips to help you get started!

 Reasons to move to France